On Nonnegative Integer Matrices and Short Killing Words: Introduction

 \subsubsection{Restivo's conjecture}

 Let $X \subseteq \Sigma^*$ be a finite set of words over a finite alphabet~$\Sigma$, and define $k := \max_{x \in X} |x|$.
 A word $v \in \Sigma^*$ is called \emph{uncompletable} in~$X$ if there are no words $u, w \in \Sigma^*$ such that $u v w \in X^*$, i.e., $v$ is not a factor of any word in $X^*$.
 In~1981 Restivo~\cite{Restivo81} conjectured that if there exists an uncompletable word then there is an uncompletable word of length at most $2 k^2$.
-This strong form of Restivo's conjecture has been refuted, with a lower bound of $5 k^2 - O(k)$, see~\cite{Gusev11}.
-A recent article~\cite{Julia17} describes a sophisticated computer-assisted search for sets~$X$ with long shortest uncompletable words.
-While these experiments do not formally disprove a quadratic upper bound in~$k$, they seem to hint at an exponential behaviour in~$k$.
-See also~\cite{Carpi17} for recent work and open problems related to Restivo's conjecture.
+This strong form of Restivo's conjecture was refuted in~\cite{Gusev11}, with a lower bound of $5 k^2 - O(k)$.
+See also~\cite{Carpi17} for more recent work and open problems related to Restivo's conjecture.
+The article~\cite{Julia17} describes a sophisticated computer-assisted search for sets~$X$ with long shortest uncompletable words.
+While these experiments did not formally disprove a quadratic upper bound in~$k$, they seemed to hint at an exponential behaviour in~$k$.
+Indeed, in a recent preprint~\cite{MikaSzykula19-arxiv} a lower bound of $2^{k/4}\cdot k/4$ was given, refuting Restivo's conjecture fundamentally.
+The article~\cite{MikaSzykula19-arxiv} also provides a lower bound of $2^{\Omega(m^{1/5})}$, where $m := \sum_{x \in X} |x|$.

 A set $X \subseteq \Sigma^*$ is called a \emph{code} if every word $w \in X^*$ has at most one decomposition $w = x_1 \cdots x_\ell$ with $x_1, \ldots, x_\ell \in X$.
 See~\cite{BerstelCodesAutomata} for a comprehensive reference on codes.
 For a finite code $X \subseteq \Sigma^*$ define $m := \sum_{x \in X} |x|$.
 Given such~$X$ one can construct a \emph{flower automaton} \cite[Chapter 4.2]{BerstelCodesAutomata}, which is a UFA $\A_X = (\Sigma, Q, \delta)$ with $m - |X| + 1$ states, see \cref{fig-flower}.